mruby/mruby/CONTRIBUTING.md

 recommended to keep your code as close as possible to the C99 standard (http://www.open-std.org/jtc1/sc22/WG14/www/docs/n1256.pdf).

-Although we target C99, Visual C++ is also an important target for mruby, so you should local variable declarations in the middle.
+Although we target C99, Visual C++ is also an important target for mruby.
+For this reason a declaration of a local variable has to be at the beginning of a scope block.

 #### Reduce library dependencies to a minimum